DataVirtuality/datavirtuality-masterclass-2020/manage-dv-sys-sysadmin/readme.md

-# Manage Data Virtuality using the schemas SYS and SYSADMIN
+# Manage Data Virtuality using the schemas SYSADMIN, SYSLOG and SYS